libgdx/gdx-pay/README.md

 This project aims to provide a **cross-platform API for InApp purchasing**.
 The gdx-pay project is a libGDX extension.
+Current release version is 0.1.0 (snapshots available via sonatype).

 ### Getting Started